GyzerZero/CppRayTrace/README.md

 # CppRayTrace
-A beginner ray tracer built in C++.
+A beginner WIP ray tracer built in C++.